chandy619/configure-ad/README.md

 <img width="323" alt="image" src="https://github.com/chandy619/configure-ad/assets/144288806/0b1aa6d6-658b-4f21-b88d-dfbd236c9b69">
 </p>
 <p>
 1. Create your resources in Azure: 1 Resource Group > 2 VMs > 1 vnet.
 The first VM will be a Windows Server 2022 named Domain Controller (DC-1) and the second VM will be a Windows 10 named Client (Client-1).
-Be sure to set the DC-1's NIC Private IP address to static by following this string of actions: DC-1 > Settings > Networking > Network Interface > IP configurations > Click on result >Sweitch Assignment to 'Static' from 'Dynamic' > save changes.
+Be sure to set the DC-1's NIC Private IP address to static by following this string of actions: DC-1 > Settings > Networking > Network Interface > IP configurations > Click on result >Switch Assignment to 'Static' from 'Dynamic' > save changes.
 </p>
 <br />